-Chrome is a web browser developed the company, Google, and was launched in 2008.
+Chrome is a web browser developed by the company Google and was launched in 2008.
 The browser uses a software reporting tool that runs in the background and checks your system for harmful files.
-It also checks software which causes the hindrance in the smooth running of the browser and removes them.
+It also contains software that causes hindrance in the smooth running of the browser and removes them.
 It is a subset of the cleanup tools and not an anti-virus program.
-Its installation is integrated with google chrome and is an important and functional tool.
+Its installation is integrated with google chrome and is an essential and functional tool.
 Though there can be reasons you want to remove or disable it, like high power usage or it causes a privacy concern.
 Well, whatever the reason might be, you can remove it if you want to, and here’s how you can do it.

 Disabling using the chrome settings

 Open the Chrome web browser and go to the settings, which you access from the three dots on the top right of the web page.
 Once you have entered the settings page, go to the bottom and click on advanced.
 Scroll again to find the system settings and turn off the running of background apps.
 Select the cleanup computer option and on the next screen, turn off the ‘reports sent to Google’ option.

 To do this, you will have to follow this path ‘%localappdata%\google\chrome\User Data\SwReporter\81.234.200\’ and right-click on the executable tool file.
 After that, select the ‘Edit’ option in the Security flap, and from the list, clear the groups and the users.
 Clear all the permissions from the exe file.
 To remove the inheritance permissions, you will have to go to the advanced menu in the ‘Security’ section.
 There, press the ‘Disable Inheritance’ button and clear them individually.
 If you are not able to remove the permissions, click on deny on the list.
 It will also disable the tool.

 This is not a permanent method because the tool will be installed again when the web browser is updated and is an excellent way to get rid of the file causing high CPU usage.
 This method won’t cause any loss of data.